KaiWong05452/IMU-game-using-Arduino-RP2040-Connect/README.md

 3. Transfer data from Laptop to Unity game engine through Socket connection.
 4. Spaceship game basic design.
 5. Real-time voice recognition to detect user command for game control.
-6. Transfer recognized user command to Unity game engine through Socket connection.
+6. Transfer the recognized user command to Unity game engine through Socket connection.

-##Design
+## Design
 ![image](https://github.com/KaiWong05452/IMU-game-using-Arduino-RP2040-Connect/blob/master/Design.png)

-#IMU algorithm
+## IMU algorithm
 The solution from aster94 to convert IMU data to Euler angles using the Mahony algorithm, refer to [GitHub Pages](https://github.com/aster94/SensorFusion).

-##Voice recognition
+## Voice recognition
 voice recognition used the RealtimeSTT from KoljaB, refer to [GitHub Pages](https://github.com/KoljaB/RealtimeSTT).

-##Unity assets
+## Unity assets
 The assets used in unity are free and those can be found in the unity asset store.